SAP-samples/ui5-webcomponents-sample-vue/README.md

 ## Configure Vue Build
+When UI5 Web Components are used they include all of their translation files and CLDR data files in the application bundle.
-To build the Vue Application with UI5 Web Components, a custom Webpack configuration should be provided.
+In order to decrease the bundle size of the application a custom Webpack configuration should be provided.

 Create ```vue.config.js``` file: